sketch7/ssv-au-ui/src/select/README.md

         - down: hover - done
         - escape: close - done
         - enter: select - done
-        - space: select  - done (but not sure if it conflicts with filter textbox)
+        - space: select  - not possible (but not sure if it conflicts with filter textbox)
-    - onBlur: close
+    - onBlur: close - done
-    - onFocus: open
+    - onFocus: open - done